lake-afton-public-observatory/volunteer-handbook/README.md

 ### Start Hugo Server - for local testing

 To start the Hugo dev server for testing.
-From the lapo-volunteer-handbook folder, execute the following command
+From the volunteer-handbook folder, execute the following command

 	hugo server -D